Albie O'Connell

-Albie O'Connell is an American ice hockey coach, scout, and former player.
+Albie O'Connell (born May 20, 1976) is an American ice hockey coach, scout, and former player.
 He is known for being the head coach of Boston University from 2018 to 2022.
+O'Connell also captained the Terriers as a senior.
+During his tenure, the team won four Beanpots, three regular season titles, and made two Frozen Four appearances.
+He coached at several schools as an assistant before being named head coach of Boston University.
+He would coach the team for four seasons to a record of 58-49-16 and a single Beanpot.
+Since leaving the team in 2022, he has worked as a scout and an assistant coach.

 Career

 Player

 A Watertown native, Albie O'Connell joined the program at Boston University on the heels of their fourth National Championship.
 He scored 17 points his first season, but BU would be downed by eventual champion Michigan in the Frozen Four.
 O'Connell stayed with the team the following year when the Terriers won both the Hockey East regular season and tournament.
 As a senior O'Connell was named captain of the team and led the Terriers in scoring with 39 points.
 Over the course of his college career, he would win four Beanpots, three regular-season titles, and make two Frozen Four appearances.

 O'Connell was drafted by the Islanders in the 5th round of the 1994 NHL Entry Draft but went unsigned.
 After graduating with a history degree, he spent his first season as a professional with the Pensacola Ice Pilots.
 The next year he joined the Basingstoke Bison of the now-defunct BNL and scored 74 points in 36 games.
 He led his team in scoring by 23 points, finishing 3rd overall in the league.
 In the playoffs he paced the Bison with 11 points in 10 games.
 The following year, O'Connell played for the Cardiff Devils but was not able to replicate his success.
 After only 11 games in Wales he returned to the ECHL with the Boardwalk Bullies.
 In 2002, after 13 games with the team, he retired from playing.